someone624/template/docs/API/endpoints.md

 # API Endpoints

-This document lists all available endpoints for the **Project Name** API.
+This document lists most available endpoints for the **Project Name** API.

 ---